Radek Osmulski

 Hey friends —

 I'm Radek.
-I'm a Senior Data Scientist at NVIDIA, a YouTuber and an author.
+I'm a Senior Data Scientist at NVIDIA and an author.

 On this site I write about machine learning techniques and strategies you can use to learn faster.